Free Raised Garden Bed Plans

 Wood

-For rot resistance, the best types of untreated wood are black walnut, cypress, cedar, redwood, oak, black locust, or osage orange.
-These woods can last many years even under moist conditions.
+For rot resistance, the best types of untreated wood are black walnut, cypress, cedar, redwood, black locust, or osage orange.
+These woods can last many years even in moist conditions.
 But they tend to be more expensive and may be difficult to find in some areas.
 The trade-off, of course, is that they can last for years.

 If choosing wood, make sure you have a relatively flat and stable surface.
 Uneven pressure will cause bowing.